 Navigating SEO for contractor websites can be complex with Google algorithm and martech updates, and changes in consumer behavior; however, best-practice SEO strategy principles remain more or less the same.

 The point of keyword research is to reveal what terms your potential customers are searching for, as well as their competitiveness, to help guide your local SEO strategy.
-It is the first step to achieving SEO success is conducting thorough keyword research.
+The first step to achieving SEO success is conducting thorough keyword research.

 By selecting the right words, you create the opportunity to rank well in search engines for specific topics or queries.
 And by now, as you know, the higher your rankings, the more traffic and, ultimately, sales.